nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Adding a new client: `add`

 This command adds a new client to your client list.
+All fields except the tag field are compulsory.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS k/NEXTOFKIN d/DESCRIPTION [t/TAG]…`